Frequently Asked Questions

 What is dyslexia?

-The primary symptoms of dyslexia are:
+The primary symptoms or characteristics of dyslexia are:

 - difficulty learning the letter names and sounds